dnl-data/recipe_etl_pipeline/README.md

 # Recipe ETL Pipeline
-This small project focuses on an ETL (Extract, Transform, Load) pipeline that pulls data from an API, performs extensive cleaning on a complex and messy dataset, and loads the results into a SQL-based data warehouse.
+This small project focuses on an one-time ETL (Extract, Transform, Load) pipeline that pulls data from an API, performs extensive cleaning on a complex and messy dataset, and loads the results into a SQL-based data warehouse.
 Tackling the cleaning step was a real challenge and an essential part of making the data usable — a task I was proud to complete.

 ## Technologies Used